chrisdail/talk-good-code/slides.md

 - Tabs vs Spaces (Java 4 spaces, Go-lang tabs)
   - Be consistent
 - If you need to reformat code, do so in a standalone commit

 ---

-# Error Handling

-- Exceptions should be exceptional
-- Behave in reasonable ways over throwing errors
-  - Consider Empty list to show no results
-- Early return for invalid cases (bouncer pattern)
-- No exception swallowing (empty catch block)

----